-What is my child’s learning style?
+What is my child’s learning preference or motivator?

 Children are constantly learning through play and life in general.
 It’s a completely natural process that occurs without intense effort.
 Yet, as a homeschool parent, taking it to the next level and making those natural experiences an intentional learning effort all become a daily part of the homeschooling adventure.
 In fact, most homeschooling families realize that homeschooling is a life-long learning process!

-One of our first suggestions for new homeschoolers is to research your child’s learning style.
+One of our first suggestions for new homeschoolers is to research your child’s learning preferences.
 Not every teaching method works for all children, which means that knowing your child’s learning style is key to their success!
 When you adjust how you teach to their learning styles, homeschooling becomes much more efficient.
 Aligning your homeschool program or resources with your child’s learning style can make a massive difference–perhaps even change consistent C’s to straight A’s.
 These children may seem to struggle with the lessons, when in reality, they are struggling with the teaching style.

 To find your child’s learning style, have them take our free quiz.
 You can find out their learning style in only a minute or two.
 Take it a couple of times to be certain, if you want.
 You as the homeschool parent can even take the quiz to gain insight about yourself and how you may be naturally inclined to teach.